 \section{Analysis}

-This chapter takes in-depth analysis in two key computational components of the CROPI framework: random projection and data selection.
-We also provide a empirical analysis of off-policy gradient estimation in POPI in Appendix \ref{sec:off_policy_estimator}.
+This section provides an in-depth analysis of two key computational components of the CROPI framework: random projection and data selection.
+We also provide an empirical analysis of off-policy gradient estimation in POPI in Appendix \ref{sec:off_policy_estimator}.